 Employers With Early Deadlines

 Industries such as investment banking, consulting, and accounting are well known as early recruiters.
-Investment banks now recruit very heavily from their own summer internship programs, so juniors should start applying for these opportunities early in their junior year.
+Investment banks now recruit very heavily from their summer internship programs, so juniors should start applying for these opportunities early in their junior year.

-Additionally, those typically interested in banking, consulting, and other business management roles are usually involved in a business track with internships or development programs, making it easy for companies to recruit already interested students.
+Additionally, those who are typically interested in banking, consulting, and other business management roles are usually involved in a business track with internships or development programs, making it easy for companies to recruit already-interested students.

 Employers Recruiting Later in the Year